 A curriculum vitae (CV) is a type of resume used to apply for faculty or research positions at a college or university.
 A CV includes all of your related experiences and therefore is often longer than a resume.
 CV categories relate to positions in academic settings.
-Additional differences from traditional resumes are noted on CV Basics and for additional complete content ideas, view our CV Category Checklist.
-Common sections include:
+Additional differences from traditional resumes are noted in our CV Basics Handout (PDF).

 Include all educational degrees received starting with the most recent.
 Include the degree, program name, institution, and date of degree.
 Your dissertation or thesis title and advisor name for each program may also be included for PhD and masters work.